JingeW/Critical-Period-Analysis/README.md

 ![Data Exp](Figs/Fig1-A.png)
 ## Data Preprocessing
-We applied the foveate blurring to generate the data with different eye fixations.
+We applied foveate blurring to generate the data using different eye fixations.

 ![Data Prep](Figs/Fig1-C.png)
 ## Observations
-We found the important role that the Critical Period played in the learning phase of face recognition.
+We found the critical period played an important role in the learning phase of face recognition.

 ![The Grad-CAM for an example face](Figs/Fig2-E.png)
 ![The Grad-CAM group average across faces](Figs/Fig2-F.png)